StsTm/BreakingUpDDR/README.md

 For loading this data, please be aware that the seperator is ";" instead of ",".

-The data should load the following variables:
+The dataframe should load the following variables:

 ##### $ Country       : Factor w/ 44 levels "Afghanistan", ...
 ##### $ Accord_Name   : Factor w/ 81 levels "","Abidjan Peace Agreement , Nov 30 1996" ...